 They hate him too.

-So if, you know, he doesn't have to break his word just because the Republican Party is pathetic at their job.
+So if, you know, he doesn't have to break his word just because the Republican Party is pathetic at their job and staying the course is going to be good for everybody.

-So they've wanted him to fail.
+So they wanted him to fail.

 You know, it's the same old Washington, D.C. game we got going on here.